Rav Alex Israel –

 What of Leah?
 The text tells us only of her eyes.
 In this respect, she is contrasted with Rachel: Rachel's beautiful looks and Leah's soft, sensitive or weak eyes.
 The Hebrew adjective used to describe Leah's eyes is the word "rakhot."
 It is interpreted in multiple ways by the classic commentators.

 The RASHBAM reads it as “beautiful and refined”.
-Apparently Rachel is beautiful in every way whereas Leah has only one feature of stunning beauty: her eyes.
-Of course, this can be read as an underhand insult.
-Instead of saying that she was not particularly good looking, the Torah mentions her pretty eyes, the redeeming side of her appearance (Hirsch).
+Apparently Rachel is beautiful in every way whereas Leah most prominent feature of stunning beauty was her eyes.
+Of course, this can be read as an underhand insult - rather than saying that she was not particularly good looking, the Torah mentions her pretty eyes, the redeeming side of her appearance (Hirsch).
+But Rashbam is translating רכות as delicate.
+Here defining feature was her eyes.

 The RALBAG suggests that she had a problem with her eyes; an eye disease which affected her otherwise good looks.
 But, in the final analysis, the clear conclusion here is of Leah’s mediocre looks as opposed to those of her younger sister.

 RASHI brings the most interesting interpretation.
 He suggests that Leah’s eyes are red and weepy from constant crying.
-The tradition in the family was that Rachel will be matched with Jacob whereas the elder daughter would marry the elder son.
+The tradition in the family was that Rachel will be matched with Jacob whereas the elder daughter would marry the elder son. (see Gen 27:42 where Esau is called the "older" and Jacob the "younger".)
 Leah being the eldest is set to marry Esau - the other eldest.
-Leah is a pious girl.
+Leah is a person of great piety.
 She cannot think of anything worse than marrying Esau - a hunting man who does not fear God.
 She longs to marry Jacob - the God-fearing one - and she has spent her life in tears bemoaning her personal fate.
 Her tears have made her eyes red and soft.

 In Rashi's reading, we see a difference between the two sisters but not a contrast.
-Both statements are complements to these young women: Rachel is beautiful but Leah's tearful eyes testify to her piety.
+Both statements are complements to these young women: Rachel is beautiful but Leah's tearful eyes testify to her spiritual calibre.

 SISTERS AND WIVES.